 These options enable the output of spin configuration snapshots during the simulation.
 The configurations can then be visualised using povray or other software generated with the vampire data converter (vdc) utility.

-config:atoms flag enables the output of atomic spin configurations.
+config:atoms flag [default false] Enables the output of atomic spin configurations either at the end of the simulations or during the simulation.
+The options are: